eunicecheryl/porfolio.elleazar/README.md

 ## Curriculum Vitae
 You can view my CV here [Elleazar CV](https://drive.google.com/file/d/1IJSILqMCPCejZqcC9Us3TAK8EpmQyF19/view?usp=share_link)

-## About Me
+## Profile Summary

 Hello there,

 I am Eunice.

-I am a Software QA engineer for 4 years with a strong background in software testing, quality assurance, and process improvement.
+I have been a Software QA engineer for 4 years with a strong background in software testing, quality assurance, and process improvement.
 Passionate about ensuring that products are of the highest quality and meet the needs of the end-users.

 I am attentive to detail and strive for excellence in my work.
 I have a keen eye for spotting errors or inconsistencies and am committed to ensuring that my work is accurate and precise.